compostrap/dashboard-skeleton/readme.md

 https://compostrap.github.io/dashboard.skeleton

 ## Introduction
-Simple and fast dashbaord skeleton is build on Bootstrap.
+Simple and fast dashboard skeleton is build on Bootstrap.
 So you should be aware of how Bootstrap itself is used.
 The advantage is also knowledge of sass, npm, grunt.

 ## Dashboard skeleton